RedisLabs/redislabs-docs/content/rc/api/examples/manage-subscriptions.md

          /rc/api/examples/manage-subscriptions.md
 ---

-The Redis Enterprise Cloud REST API allows you to create and manage a subscription.
+The Redis Enterprise Cloud REST API lets you create and manage a subscription.

 ## Create a subscription